Updated: May 12, 2020 2:52 p.m.

 Legal Aid - Regular Clinics

-All clinics and offices, including regional offices, are closed for in-person contact effective March 17, 2020 until further notice.
-Clients are encouraged to make their inquiries by phone or email.
-Clients can access telephone numbers for clinics and Legal Aid workers for all communities.
-Legal Aid Services continue to be delivered through phone and email communication with our clients, other counsel and justice system partners, all of whom are working together to minimize disruption while ensuring health and safety.
+All Legal Aid office offices, including Court Worker offices, have re-opened with appropriate safety measures in place.
+People are encouraged to call ahead for an appointment.
+Telephone numbers are listed here for all communities.
+Legal Aid Services will also continue to be delivered through phone and email communication with our clients, other counsel and justice system partners, all of whom are working together to minimize disruption while ensuring health and safety.

 New Regulations are now in effect as of April 9, 2020 to allow tenants to defer their rental payments.
 Rental Office services will only be available by phone or email.
 Residents who have hearings scheduled in-person will be contacted to re-schedule to a telephone conference format.
 If you currently have a hearing scheduled by teleconference, it will NOT change.
 This will be in effect until further notice.

-For the safety of everyone within the correctional facilities and in an effort to reduce the spread of COVID-19, effective March 18, 2020, all personal visitors are suspended unless for exceptional circumstances such as family death or illness.
+For the safety of everyone within the correctional facilities and in an effort to reduce the spread of COVID-19, all personal visitors are restricted to immediate family unless for exceptional circumstances such as family death or illness.
 Confidential in-person meetings with official visitors (such as legal counsel, spiritual advisors and Elders) will be accommodated as much as possible without permitting direct personal contact.

 For Probation Services effective March 18, 2020, all mandatory reporting by clients will be done only by telephone.
 Probation offices will not be accessible in person.
 If you need to check-in with your probation officer, you can only do so over the phone.
 Community Supervision will continue, however, modifications will be made to accomplish this task while reducing the spread of COVID-19.